Antoine Doinel: Christine Darbon

 Christine Darbon, portrayed by actress Claude Jade, first appears in the life of Antoine in Stolen Kisses.
 Subsequently she appeared in two more films, Bed and Board (now Christine Doinel) and Love on the Run, where, after divorcing Doinel, she again becomes Christine Darbon.
-Truffaut uses the occasion to examine three states, three ages, of the woman: loved from afar (Stolen Kisses), married and misled (Bed and Board), and divorced but still on good terms (Love on the Run).
-Christine is characterized by her good behavior, the promptness of her glance, and a sense of sacrifice which is by no means "tragic".
+Truffaut uses the occasion to examine three states, three ages, of the woman; loved from afar (Stolen Kisses), married and misled (Bed and Board), and divorced but still on good terms (Love on the Run).
+Christine is characterised by her good behaviour, the promptness of her glance, and a sense of sacrifice which is by no means "tragic".
 In the film Love on the Run, Antoine and Christine were the first couple in the country to divorce under a new law allowing dissolution of a marriage by mutual consent.

 In a case of life imitating art, Christine can be seen as part of Truffaut's autobiography.
 While Antoine is seeking to seduce Christine in Stolen Kisses, in real life Truffaut fell in love with the actress who portrayed Christine, Claude Jade, becoming engaged to her.
 The two, however, did not marry.
 The character of Christine Darbon left an important and indelible mark on Truffaut's work: she is a character who never really reveals her emotions, whose sad smile is her only weapon to fight Antoine's cruelty, and whose soft glance barely manages to hide an inner wound.

+Theatre adaptation

+The play Le roman d'Antoine Doinel is a stage adaptation of the five films – Les 400 coups, Antoine et Colette, Baisers volés, Domicile conjugal, and L'amour en fuite – which recount the adventures of Antoine Doinel, at five different ages and through several different eras.
+In 2019, Belgian playwright Antoine Laubin created this play.
+Starting with the separation of Antoine and Christine in the last film of the cycle as the framework plot, he linked all the films into a single play.
+The lead roles of Jean-Pierre Léaud and Claude Jade were played by Adrien Drumel (Antoine) and Sarah Lefèvre (Christine).
+The play premiered at De Facto in Brussels in 2019.